-I'll focus on representational systems - without defining them, though I'll assume they include both people and computers, at least with respect to what we would intuitively call their linguistic, logical, or rational properties.
-For a variety of reasons I won't insist that representational systems be 'syntactic' or 'formal' (although what I have to say would equally well apply under what people take to be that conception).
-Several other assumptions, however, will be important.
+I will focus on representational systems-without defining them, though I will assume they include both people and computers, at least with respect to what we would intuitively call their linguistic, logical, or rational properties.
+For a variety of reasons I will not insist that representational systems be 'syntactic' or 'formal' (although what I have to say would equally well apply under what people take to be that conception).5 Several other assumptions, however, will be important.

-First, I take it that systems don't represent as indivisible wholes, in single representational acts, but in some sense have representational parts, each of which can be said to have content at least somewhat independently (what content a part has, however, will often depend on all the other parts - i.e., the parts don't need to be semantically independent).
+First, I take it that systems do not represent as indivisible wholes, in single representational acts, but in some sense have representational parts, each of which can be said to have content at least somewhat independently (what content a part has, however, will often depend on all the other parts-i.e., the parts do not need to be semantically independent).
 I take this notion of "part" very broadly: parts might be internal structures (tokens of mentalese, data structures, whatever), distinct utterances or discourse fragments issued over time, or even different aspects or dimensions of a complex mental state (what Perry has informally called mental "counties").
-I will use 'agent' or 'system' to refer to a representational system as a whole, and 'representational structure' to refer to ingredients.
-When I specifically want to focus on the internal structures that are causally responsible for an agent's or system's actions, however, I will talk of impressions (as opposed to expressions, which I take to be tokens or utterances, external to an agent, in a consensual language).
-Impressions are meant to include data structures are sometimes classified abstractly (particularly in the "abstract data type" tradition), or identified with other abstract things to which they are thought to be isomorphic (like beliefs), but I will refer to them directly, because of my architectural bias and interest in causal role.
+I will use 'agent' or 'system' to refer to a representational system as a whole, and 'representational structure' to refer to [such] ingredients.
+When I specifically want to focus on the internal structures that are causally responsible for an agent's or system's actions, however, I will talk of impressions